ersin-ertan/kotlinx.coroutines/coroutines-guide.md

 ### Making computation code cancellable

-There are two approaches to making computation code cancellable.
-The first one is to periodically invoke a suspending function.
-There is a [yield] function that is a good choice for that purpose.
-The other one is to explicitly check the cancellation status.
-Let us try the later approach.
+There are two ways to cancel computation.
+Periodically invoke the suspending function [yield], or explicitly check the cancellation status.

-Replace `while (i < 10)` in the previous example with `while (isActive)` and rerun it.
+Replace `while (i < 10)` in the previous example with `while (isActive)`.

 ```kotlin
 fun main(args: Array<String>) = runBlocking<Unit> {